Aelloy/ember-cli-event-handlers/README.md

 `this.handlerProp.on()` to activate this handler again.

 Also, when defining your handler, you can use `handleManual` descriptor instead of `handle`.
 The handlers defined this way will be active only after being enabled with `.on()`.
+Use `handling` property of handler to find out if it's `on` or `off` right now.
 Example:

 ```js
 import { handle, EventHandlersMixin } from 'ember-cli-event-handlers';